Secretary of State (England): History

 The medieval kings of England had a clerical servant, at first known as their Clerk, later as their Secretary.
 The primary duty of this office was carrying on the monarch's official correspondence, but in varying degrees the holder also advised the Crown, and by the early fourteenth century, the position was in effect the third most powerful office of state in England, ranking after the Lord Chancellor.

-Most administrative business went through the royal household, particularly the Wardrobe.
+Meanwhile, most administrative business went through the royal household (particularly the Wardrobe), and the secretary's role expanded to include advisory, diplomatic, and military responsibilities.
 The Privy Seal's warrants increased rapidly in quantity and frequency during the late Middle Ages.
 The Signet warrant, kept by the Keeper of the Privy Seal, could be used to stamp documents on authority of chancery and on behalf of the Chancellor.
 During wartime, the king took his privy seal with him wherever he went.
 Its controller was the Secretary, who served on military and diplomatic missions; and the Wardrobe clerks assumed an even greater importance.

 Until the reign of King Henry VIII (1509–1547), there was usually only one such secretary at a time, but by the end of Henry's reign there was also a second secretary.
 At about the end of the reign of Henry's daughter Elizabeth I (1558–1603), the secretaries began to be called "Secretary of State".
-After the Restoration of 1660, the two posts came to be known as the Secretary of State for the Northern Department and the Secretary of State for the Southern Department.
+Subsequently, after the Restoration of 1660, the two posts came to be known as the Secretary of State for the Northern Department and the Secretary of State for the Southern Department (each responsible for different regions of Europe).
 Both of the secretaries dealt with internal matters, but they also divided foreign affairs between them.
 One dealt with northern Europe (the mostly Protestant states) and the other with southern Europe.
 Following the Glorious Revolution of 1688, the Cabinet took over the practical direction of affairs previously undertaken by the Privy Council, and the two secretaries of state gained ever more responsible powers.